namel3ss-Ai/namel3ss/README.md

 ```
 Record fields use `is` for types and `must` for constraints; canonical types are `text`, `number`, and `boolean` (e.g. `field "email" is text must be present`).

-### Runtime
+### Engine
+**Engine**: the system that runs a namel3ss app and enforces its rules.
-A unified runtime that behaves consistently across AI providers.
+It behaves consistently across AI providers.
 ```ai
 ai "assistant":
   provider is "openai"